Mountain Fork Mylo -photo courtesy of his owners!

 Will my kitten need additional vaccinations and preventive dewor mings?

 Vaccinations and dewormings are standard practice.
-Kittens receive 2 sets of Nobivac core vaccinations (formerly known as Eclipse4 Modified Live) at 6 weeks & 9 weeks of age.
-The third vaccination will be due @ 12 weeks for a total of three core vaccinations.
+Kittens receive 2 sets of core vaccinations at 6 weeks & 9 weeks of age.
+The third vaccination will be due @ 12 weeks and again @ 16 weeks for a total of four core vaccinations.
 Thereafter, only 1 core vaccination is due annually.
 This vaccine covers Feline Rhinotracheitis, Calci, Panleukopenia, and Chlamydia.
 Kittens do not receive the Leukemia vaccine since our cats & kittens are not allowed to roam outdoors around other cats.
 Once a Leukemia vaccine is administered, a kitten will test positive for Leukemia antibodies thereafter.
 Also, we do not administer the FIP or FIV vaccines, since research has shown it can contribute to causing those diseases.

 What type of heartworm control do you use?